cardfunc/cardfunc.com/content/dev/general.md

 The same URL is used both for testing and for production.
 It is the API key that determines if you are using the system for testing or production.

 # Content Types
-Requests should be done done using the following header:
+Requests should be done using the following header:
 ```http
 Accept: application/json; charset=utf-8
 ```